Lanchon/REPIT/README.md

 #### IF... your stock-partitioned device cannot flash gapps after updating to CM 13.0

-download and flash the file as it is. it will get most space from the unused /preload partition and only 8MB for the internal sdcard, and then make /system 1GB in size. it will keep you current /data size constant, whatever it is. it will retain all data except data in /preload, which is unused in custom roms (but some multi-boot setups use it).
+download and flash the file as it is. it will get most space from the unused /preload partition and only 8 MiB for the internal sdcard, and then make /system 1 GiB in size. it will keep you current /data size constant, whatever it is. it will retain all data except data in /preload, which is unused in custom roms (but some multi-boot setups use it).

 #### IF... your device is usable